soerlemans/awx/README.md

 - C++ compiler (clang, g++ or msvc++)
   - Must support C++23
-- Cmake (You can build with just Make)
+- Cmake (there is an option to build with just Make)
 - Make
 - CLI11 (Used for CLI argument handling)